jsswd888/algorithm_datastructure/README.md

 8.22 is Monday
 8.23 - Palindrome linked list - review required
-8.24 - power of three - done together when finishing the math section last week 8.25 - Ransom Note - **FINISHED**, need to review how to convert char to charsequence; old method should work
+8.24 - power of three - done together when finishing the math section last week 8.25 - Ransom Note - **FINISHED**, need to review how to convert char to charsequence; old method should wo 8.26 - 869.
+Reordered Power of 2 - review needed

 > ### Leetcode 75 Study Plan
 | Date | Questions | Difficulties | Solutions | Notes